Insurance vs Saving Up

 💰 Pros for saving up money

-- No monthly fees: Having no health insurance saves you the money of monthly premiums.
-However, putting money aside is reducing your monthly budget too.
+• No monthly fees: Having no health insurance saves you money on monthly premiums.
+However, putting money aside also reduces your monthly budget.

-- Control: It is your personal choice how much money you want to save each month for medical emergencies.
+• Control: Your choice is how much money you want to save each month for medical emergencies.

 💸 Cons for saving up money

-- Checkups & preventive care: Each time you want to do a health check-up, a teeth cleaning, control your eyesight, or get a vaccine, you pay the medical bill out of your pocket.
+• Checkups & preventive care: Each time you want to have a health checkup, have your teeth cleaned, control your eyesight, or get a vaccine, you pay the medical bill out of your pocket.
 Checkups, especially for cancer, become more important with age and should not be ignored.

-- Chronic illnesses: In the unlucky event you develop a chronic illness, this illness is now counted as a pre-existing condition.
+• Chronic illnesses: In the unfortunate event you develop a chronic illness, this illness is now counted as a pre-existing condition.
 If you want to sign up for health insurance in the future, and you have one or more pre-existing conditions, this will result in high premiums you need to pay each month.

-- Long-time care: If you had an accident, and your recovery requires long-term treatments, or rehabilitation through physiotherapy, you pay for this long-term treatment out of your pocket.
+• Long-term care: If you had an accident, and your recovery requires long-term treatments or rehabilitation through physiotherapy, you pay for this long-term treatment out of your pocket.

-- Visas and residencies: If you want to travel to Europe’s Schengen countries, Thailand, Singapore, Panama, Turkey, and many other countries, having travel health insurance is mandatory to enter the country.
-Although practically, nearly no immigration officer is asking travelers to show their insurance policy, you are legally required to have one.
+• Visas and residencies: If you want to travel to Europe’s Schengen countries, Thailand, Singapore, Panama, Turkey, and many other countries, having travel health insurance is mandatory.
+Although practically, nearly no immigration officer asks travelers to show their insurance policy, you are legally required to have one.

-- Discipline: Saving up money for medical emergencies requires a lot of discipline.
-You can help yourself by setting the money aside in a separate bank account.
+• Discipline: Saving up money for medical emergencies requires a lot of discipline.
+You can help by setting aside the money in a separate bank account.

-- High inflation & low interest rates: However, many banks don’t pay much interest anymore and others even charge maintenance fees.
+• High inflation and low interest rates: However, many banks don’t pay much interest anymore, and others even charge maintenance fees.
 Money that sits in a bank account might be affected by inflation or exchange rates.
-In other words: The money might decrease in value over time.
+In other words, the money might decrease in value over time.

-- Have a lot of money and you feel confident to pay for an emergency surgery out of pocket in the countries you travel to.
+• You have a lot of money and feel confident paying for an emergency surgery out of pocket in the countries you travel to.

-- You have access to the national health care system of your home country that will cover long-term recovery treatments, chronic illnesses, and required rehabilitation care.
+• You have access to your home country's national health care system, which covers long-term recovery treatments, chronic illnesses, and required rehabilitation care.

 🛟 Pros of having health insurance

-- Immediate cover: You are covered from day 1, and you don’t need to worry about medical costs.
+• Immediate cover: You are covered from day 1 and don’t need to worry about medical costs.

-- Long-term care: International health insurance is designed to cover long-term and in some cases life-long.
-There is no termination date, and the cover is valid as long as you pay the monthly premium.
-This is different when having travel health insurance as this type of insurance is only valid for a certain period, for example, 1 or 2 years.
+• Long-term care: International health insurance is designed to cover long-term care, and in some cases, lifelong.
+There is no termination date, and the coverage is valid as long as you pay the monthly premium.
+This is different when having travel health insurance, as this type of insurance is only valid for a certain period, for example, 1 year.

-- Visas & residencies: Depending on the maximum amount the insurance covers, you should be legally able to travel wherever you want.
-If you want to apply for digital nomad visas or residencies in a foreign country, you might need to show proof of your health insurance.
+• Visas & residencies: Depending on the maximum amount the insurance covers, you should be legally able to travel wherever you want.
+If you wish to apply for digital nomad visas or residencies in a foreign country, you might need proof of your health insurance.

-- Mental well-being: You don’t need to worry about medical bills and the costs of medical emergency care.
+• Mental well-being: You don’t need to worry about medical bills and the costs of medical emergency care.
 Depending on your health insurance (travel vs. international) you might not even worry about long-time care and costly rehabilitation treatments.
-It can be a relief to know that there will be someone taking care of you when you need it.
+It can be a relief to know that someone will take care of you when you need it.

 📅 Cons of having health insurance

-- Access to a national health care system: If you have access to a national health care system, for example in your home country or in any other country where you have residency or no visa restrictions, it is possible that in this individual case, international health insurance is not necessary.
-However, as soon as you leave your home country, the least you can do is sign up for really good travel health insurance.
+• Access to a national health care system: If you have access to a national health care system, for example, in your home country or in any other country where you have residency or no visa restrictions, it is possible that in this individual case, international health insurance is not necessary.
+However, as soon as you leave your home country, the least you can do is sign up for good travel health insurance.

 🤓 Having health insurance is for you if you...

-- Have a family you take care of and you want to make sure you are medically and financially secure.
+• Have a family you care for, and you want to ensure you are medically and financially secure.

-- Want to be covered for preventive care, mental health treatments, check-ups, vision, and dental care, just all the regular medical services covered by most national health care systems.
+• You want to be covered for preventive care, mental health treatments, check-ups, vision, and dental care, which are all the regular medical services covered by most national health care systems.

-- Are an active person and you want to have the peace of mind that no matter which trail you hike, which sport you exercise, or which route you take today, you are covered at least for emergencies.
+• You're an active person and want to have the peace of mind that no matter which trail you hike, sport you exercise in, or route you take today, you are covered at least for emergencies.

 💡